 Asphalt can be a good material for your RV pad.
 The installation is quick, only requiring a couple of days of labor and curing time.
 This also keeps costs low, as you’re not paying for an extensive install time.
 Furthermore, asphalt is recyclable, making it an environmentally conscious option.

 Asphalt does require the installation of a sub-base material, and it requires preventative maintenance to extend its lifespan.
 Asphalt is susceptible to potholes in winter weather, which require repair year after year.
+Ensure proper drainage to prevent water accumulation that could lead to damage.

 Concrete